Which Training Style is Right For You?

 Powerbuilding workouts use gym equipment and a mixture of low repetition and high repetition exercises to build muscle strength and size.
 The workouts include primary movements which are your main lifts and accessory movements that will help to add volume to your session.

-This type of strength training is ideal if you want to increase muscle strength and size — Stephanie Sanzo’s BUILD program for the SWEAT Challenge has an exclusive, dedicated focus workout every week to help you build your glutes.
+This type of strength training is ideal if you want to increase muscle strength and size — you can try Stephanie Sanzo’s BUILD program on Sweat if these are your fitness goals.

 High-intensity interval training (HIIT)